kiarafbickers/neverpolyester/README.md

 ## Step 9.
 Add Your First Listing

 Now, it is time to create your first listing.
+Make sure to have defined at least 1 category and 1 tag.

 - In the top navigation in `/account`, there is a button `+ New Listing`.
 - Click on it and fill out the form.